Why are United kicking off at midday?

 The midday start gives Ruben Amorim's side the chance to respond to Monday's disappointing 1-0 home reverse to 10-man Everton at Old Trafford.

 The fixture in the capital was originally selected by TNT Sports for live coverage and their regular slot of 12:30 GMT on Saturday.
-However, the Eagles have a UEFA Conference League assignment, away to Strasbourg tonight (Thursday).
+However, the Eagles had a UEFA Conference League assignment, away to Strasbourg on Thursday, losing 2-1.

 As a consequence of our outing at Selhurst Park, three of the later top-flight games have been pushed back to start at 14:05 GMT, to avoid any potential overlap.